RamiroAdrover/ramiroadrover/README.md

 ### Hi there 👋 I'm Ramiro
-I'm a fourth-year student majoring in Ingenieria en Sistemas de Informacion at Universidad Nacional del Sur.
+I'm a fourth-year student majoring in Ingenieria en Sistemas de Información at Universidad Nacional del Sur.

 <!--
 **RamiroAdrover/ramiroadrover** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.